 As a first time home buyers, there are a variety of programs that you may qualify for.
 This includes land transfer tax rebate or other first-time home buyer programs.
 Details of that are here.

-First time home buyers tips related to looking at houses
+Tips related to looking at houses

 OK!
 So you’ve got a pre-approval!
 You know where you’re getting your deposit and downpayment from.
 Now it’s time to look at houses!